-The certificates must be delivered to the debtor within 30 days upon acceptance of the insurance by the insurance company.
+The certificates must be delivered to the debtor within 30 days upon acceptance of the insurance company.

 A. Term Life Insurance (a.k.a.
 Pure Protection) is the least expensive of all life contracts.
 It provides protection for a limited number of years (a term), the face amount being payable upon the death of the insured and nothing in case of survival.
 The two principal characteristics of term life insurance are: 1) the insured must die for any payments to be made; and 2) by definition at the end of the term the contract expires.
 There will be an option to renew or convert in most term policies.
+Any death benefit over the amount owed goes to the individuals estate.

 Term policies can be annual renewable term, 5 year term, 10 year term, etc., usually in 5 year increments.
-The cost of the insurance is based on age at time of application and is very inexpensive when a person is younger.
+The cost of the insurance is based on age at time of application or renewal ,it is very inexpensive when a person is younger.
 As you age though, the cost goes up accordingly so it can be unaffordable after age 65.